CMSgov/design-system/packages/design-system-docs/src/pages/startup/migrating-v2.md

 weight: 11
 ---

-CMS Design System v2 introduces several breaking changes, and this migration guide will outline high-level steps to upgrade to the latest version.
+The CMS Design System v2 release introduces several breaking changes, and this migration guide outlines high-level steps to upgrade.
+See the [release notes](https://github.com/CMSgov/design-system/releases/tag/core-2.0.0) for a detailed list of changes.

 ## NPM packages